-I went to the world's first "interactive 3D symphony" and I prefer it to Dolby Atmos music – here's why
+I experienced the world's first "interactive 3D symphony" in a new audio format that expands on the ideas of Dolby Atmos – here's how

 “Welcome to the first-ever interactive 3D symphony!”, said the blurb on a press release for a new recording by Brian Baumbusch.
 Well that sounds exciting, and is clearly just the sort of thing I should be investigating, as Mr Baumbusch suggested in a note to me.
 He had read my previous enthusiasm for other immersive music, and suggested that I might enjoy this new album of his, called ‘Polytempo Music’.